LaFloraison/LaFloraison.github.io/docs/guide.md

 # Instructions
-Here I'd answer your questions about this website.
+Here I'd have a brief introduction about this website.

 > What's this website?